Koljamq4/PMk_Labs/lab01_Annissimov/README.md

 ![Project Screenshot](images/Screenshot%201.jpg)

 ## 2.2 Task 2
-Creating the first project
+Creating the first project with microchip CY8C4245AXI-483.

 ### Implementation
-- **Schematic:** Using instructions for creating a file provided in the task document Laboratory Work №1.
+The project was successfully compiled in the PSoC Creator environment.

+The firmware reads the state of the button connected to pin P0[7].
+If the button is pressed, the LED connected to pin P1[6] turns on.
+If the button is released, the LED turns off.

 ### Demonstration
-Desktop screenshot with created project.
+Screenshot with configurated pins and screenshot with code writen in the file main.c

 ### Screenshots
 ![Lab Execution](path/to/your/screenshot.png)